disco-coder/library/README.md

 # Library

 A simple library where you can store read/unread books.
+Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/javascript/lessons/library).

 ## Getting Started